Show your support for the Desert Lands today!

 People from California, throughout the country and across the globe deserve improved access to these special places.
 This means:

 - Making sure diverse communities can navigate and better understand what these lands have to offer.

-- Improving route signage on hiking trails, entry kiosks with trail and backcountry information making informational materials in different languages.
+- Improving route signage on hiking and riding trails, roads, as well as installing entry kiosks with trail and backcountry with informational materials in different languages.